 the homepage, and displays four different extensions for the periodic

 elements.
-One of these four placements could be scientifically correct.
+One of these specific placements could be theoretically legitimate.

 physicists speculate that a number of stable, superheavy elements may

 exist-- elements with atomic numbers as heavy as 164, or higher, but no

 evidence has yet been found for such elements."
 Funk & Wagnalls

 New Encyclopedia, edition MCMLXXXVI, vol 9, page 183.

 formal sense at least, that element 122 will begin another series of

 elements in which each successive electron is added to a deep inner

 orbital, in a manner similar [see periodic table] to that found in the

 lanthanide and actinide series.
 Such a series, which would be listed in a